yy96/WhatsYourKindofMovie/index.md

 Like the previous three communities, users from Community 4 like to watch `Action`, `Drama` and `Comedy` movies.
 Surprisingly, `Thriller` is not the top in the list of most watched genres.
 We also observed that users from Community 4 have a tendency to watch `Adventure` genre as well.

 > As we observed, Action, Comedy and Drama are the most common movie genres among users from all 4 communities we have.
 Tags which are likely to be associated with Action movies such as "predictable", "dark" and "twist" are thus the top common tags for all communities. <br/><br/>
-On the other hand, we also notices the difference in the communities. <br/><br/>
+On the other hand, we also noticed the difference in the communities. <br/><br/>
 Other than Action movies, Community 1 users tend to watch Horror movies which explains its unique tags such as "atmospheric".
 Users in Community 2 tend to watch Romance and Adventure movies, thus the top unique tags for them are words like "love", "romance" and "inspirational".
 Community 3 users prefer movies of Sci-Fi and Romance.
 This leads to tags such as "romantic" and "scifi".
 While users from Community 4 are more interested in Adventure and Thriller movies.
 This aligns with its top tags of "survival" and "foster" (foster relationships during an adventure). <br/><br/>
 Besides looking at the general picture for each community, we would like to further explore the distinctive characteristics for each community.